Bob Dole: 1996 presidential campaign

 During the latter half of October 1996, Dole made a campaign appearance with Heather Whitestone, the first deaf Miss America, where both of them signed "I love you" to the crowd.
 Around that time, Dole and his advisers knew that they would lose the election, but in the last four days of the campaign they went on the "96-hour victory tour" to help Republican House candidates.

 Dole lost, as pundits had long expected, to incumbent President Bill Clinton in the 1996 election.
 Clinton won in a 379–159 Electoral College landslide, capturing 49.2% of the vote against Dole's 40.7% and Ross Perot's 8.4%.
 As Nixon had predicted, Clinton was able to ride a booming economy to a second term in the White House.

-Dole is the last World War II veteran to have been the presidential nominee of a major party.
+Dole was the first losing vice presidential nominee to be nominated since Franklin D. Roosevelt.
+Dole's loss makes him the only person to lose elections for both the vice presidency and the presidency in the history of the United States.
+Dole was the last World War II veteran to have been the presidential nominee of a major party.
 During the campaign, Dole's advanced age was brought up, with critics stating that he was too old to be president.